Marking the one-year milestone of Boston Creates

 Leadership and ResourcesGrowing Leadership and Resources for the Arts

 Boston Creates called for renewed leadership and funding for the arts.
-Since the launch of Boston Creates in 2016, Mayor Walsh has committed to this vision by building City resources for arts and culture and creating the necessary partnerships to address the critical needs identified through the planning process.
+Since the launch of Boston Creates in 2016, former Mayor Walsh committed to this vision by building City resources for arts and culture and creating the necessary partnerships to address the critical needs identified through the planning process.
 Boston is also undergoing a shift in how it values arts and culture, with the philanthropic community and education institutions leading new programs and initiatives to support the sector.
 Significant accomplishments include:

 - Creation of a Percent for Art Program for the inclusion of permanent public art in municipal construction projects, with a fiscal year 2018 budget of $1.7 million dollars.
 The Jamaica Plain Branch Library was the first project announced under this program.
 The Dudley BPL project will soon follow.